-• Make sure the jack is well lubricated before using it.
+Make sure the jack is well lubricated before using it.

-- Be sure to register the tire pressure sensor ID signal code whenever tires or wheels are changed (page 5-30). - 1.
+- Be sure to register the tire pressure sensor ID signal code whenever tires or wheels are changed (page 5-31). - 1.
 Park on a level surface off the right-ofway and firmly set the parking brake. - 2.
-Put a vehicle with an automatic transaxle in Park (P), a manual transaxle in Reverse (R) or 1, and turn off the engine. - 3.
+Shift into Park (P) and turn off the engine. - 3.
 Turn on the hazard warning flasher. - 4.
 Have everyone get out of the vehicle and away from the vehicle and traffic. - 5.
-Remove the jack, tool, and spare tire (page 7-3). - 6.
-Block the wheel diagonally opposite the flat tire.
+Remove the jack, tool, and spare tire (page 7-3). - Block the wheel diagonally opposite the flat tire.
 When blocking a wheel, place a tire block both in front and behind the tire.